trigaten/Learn_Prompting/docs/vocabulary.md

 When we mentioned models in this course, we are referring to AI models.
 As such, in this course, you can consider the terms "model" and "AI" to be interchangeable.

+#### Machine Learning (ML)

+ML is a field of study that focuses on algorithms that can learn from data.
+ML is a subfield of AI.

 #### Verbalizer

 In the classification setting, verbalizers are mappings from labels to words in